tstuefe/JEP387/pres/many-loaders/README.md

 ![After](./new.png "After")

-This is from an artificial test case involving tons of small grained class loaders.
+This is from an artificial test case involving tons of small grained class loaders (5 groups, each 10K loaders, each loading 3 classes).
 This is usually a pathological situation but may happen in the context of badly written user programs, dynamic languages, when lots of reflection proxies are generated etc.